Artificial Phantasia: Emergent Mental Imagery in Large Language Models

 \subsection{Model Selection}

 We gave the 60 instruction sets to three consumer accessible groups of models: Claude, Gemini, and OpenAI.
 For OpenAI reasoning models, `reasoning' was enabled and `reasoning\_effort' set to `high'.
-For Gemini models, `thinking' was set to `dynamic'.
+For older Gemini models, `thinking' was set to `dynamic'.
+For Gemini 3 Pro, `thinkinglevel' was set to `high'.
 For Claude Sonnet 4 we allocated 4000 tokens for extended thinking; for Claude Opus 4.1 we allocated 9000.
 For models that allow temperature modification, the value was set to 0.1 (we discuss some impacts of this in Appendix \ref{sec:temperature}).
 All other parameters were kept at default values.
 Our specific model choices are outlined in Supplemental Table \ref{tab:modelselection}.